sandervandevelde/IoTEdgeEnvTestSolution/README.md

 Found '{ "someInteger" : 42, "someString" : "Hello module" }', containing '42' and 'Hello module'
 End reading environment variables.
 ```

+As you can see, both the Azure IoT Edge module specific variables and our custom environment variables are shown.

 ## Usage